tylernewnoise/st/README.md

-# st
+### st - simple terminal
-st terminal arch PKBUILD with patches and custom config. st is a simple terminal implementation for X.
+st is a simple terminal emulator for X which sucks less.

+This is PKBUILD simply includes the scrollback patches.